-Donna is a writer and teacher who has lived in the Capital District since 1989.
+Donna Aitoro Williams is a writer and teacher who has lived in the Capital District since 1989.
 A long-time member of the Co-op, she remembers the store on Quail Street, and the days when shoppers there “had much smaller notions of ‘personal space’.”
 With her daughter, Antonia, she supports causes for social justice, peace, and reconciliation, causes that they both share with Honest Weight’s.
-Being a member of the Co-op Voice team is a welcome change to her editing job in higher education.
+Being a member of the Co-op Voice team is a welcome change to her editing job in higher education during the day.
 She looks forward to serving the community she’s known for so long, to connect them to each other, and to the progressive world beyond.

 Alana started shopping at the Co op in 2011, when she found it necessary to follow a gluten free diet.
 She became a shareholder later that year.
 In 2014 she started working in grocery.
 Realizing that she wanted to be more involved with the Co-op, she just recently joined the NEC.

 Elaine is the Co-op Voice Lead Copy Editor.
 She is an anthropologist and epidemiologist who has most recently adventured as a stay at-home mom.
 She has been a member of Honest Weight since 2002.
 She has previously worked in Outreach, as a Cashier, and as an Orientation Leader.

 Web Content Managers

 Greg has been an HWFC member-owner since 2005.
 He lives in the northern Adirondacks in a timber-frame house he designed himself and had built by a neighbor and friend.
 He practices conservation and “simple living” in everyday activities.
 His goal is to consume less, and have less of an impact on the planet.
 Enjoys all outdoor activities, his Golden Retriever (best pal), and local food & libations.
 He is an electrical engineer by degree(s), but takes as a compliment: “You don’t act like an engineer…”